mildsunrise/godox-flash-radio/README.md

 This is an attempt at documenting the radio interface used by GODOX flash triggers to wirelessly control flash units (communicate settings and trigger them).
 The reader is assumed to have user-level familiarity with the GODOX flash system; we found the user manual for remote triggers to be useful in clarifying some concepts.

+In addition to documentation, a basic receiver is included, see [tooling](#tooling).

+Issues and PRs welcome!
+Question marks (?) indicate guesses we're not sure about.

 # Layer 1

 Judging by the spectrum, transmission bursts are some sort of FSK: